- Search The Registry

+Search The Registry

     - My Account

     Kermit H. Johnson (his birth name) was born in Kansas City, Missouri.
 He was raised by his mother after his father deserted the family.
-He was placed in an orphanage when he was three, becoming so homesick, however, he ran away and returned living at home.
-By the age of 12, he sought out work to ease some of the financial burden at home.
+He was placed in an orphanage when he was three, becoming so homesick, however, he ran away and returned to living at home.
+By the age of 12, he sought out work to ease some of the financial burdens at home.
 He worked various jobs; in a factory, a print shop, and shining shoes.
 He dropped out of school in the fifth grade.

     An encounter with record producer John Hammond in 1936 led to an engagement at the Famous Door in New York City.
 In 1938 Johnson and Turner appeared in the From Spirituals to Swing concert at Carnegie Hall.
 After this show, the popularity of the boogie-woogie style was on the upswing.
 Johnson worked locally and toured and recorded with Turner, Meade Lux Lewis, and Albert Ammons during this period.

     Lewis, Ammons, and Johnson appeared in the film short Boogie-Woogie Dream in 1941.
 The song "Roll 'Em Pete" (composed by Johnson and Turner), featuring Turner on vocals and Johnson on piano, was one of the first rock and roll records.
 Another self-referential title was their "Johnson and Turner Blues."
 In 1949, he also wrote and recorded "Rocket 88 Boogie," a two-sided instrumental, which influenced the 1951 Ike Turner hit, "Rocket 88".
 On three dates in January 1946, Johnson recorded an early concept album, House Rent Party.
 In 1950 he moved to Buffalo, where he encountered health and financial problems, including losing part of a finger in an accident and being partially paralyzed by a stroke.